roberttwomey/housemachine-aura/tracker/README.md

 # Tracker
 Overhead tracking software running headless on pi4.
 Video files are saved to be played with omxplayer.
+Json files (trails) are transmitted to another machine for generation of cumulative drawing image.

 # Setup